Foster Township, Big Stone County, Minnesota

 Foster Township is a township in Big Stone County, Minnesota, United States.
 The population was estimated at 110 in the 2020 census.
+Situated in the southwest region of the county, the township has a western boundary with South Dakota.
+Big Stone Lake and the Little Minnesota River drain it.

 Geography

 According to the United States Census Bureau, the township has a total area of 33.2 sqmi, of which 30.1 sqmi is land and 3.1 sqmi (9.43%) is water.